-So, in a bizarre turn of events I ended up at the mammoth Trafford Centre shopping centre that lies on the outskirts of Manchester only a week before Christmas.
-My inane desire to wander Selfridges mentally checking all the exorbitantly priced things I couldn’t afford outdid my sensibility and before I knew it, I was in sensory overload of lights, music, noise, and interaction as a wealth of shopping assistants followed me round consistently asking if I needed help.
-While a few years ago I studied the covert computer science aspect of shopping, I couldn’t help but think about the psychological hacks of spending your hard earned cash and what tips and tricks they’ll use upon us this Christmas season.
+So, in a bizarre turn of events, I ended up at the mammoth Trafford Centre shopping centre that lies on the outskirts of Manchester only a week before Christmas.
+My inane desire to wander Selfridges, mentally checking all the exorbitantly priced things I couldn’t afford outdid my sensibility and before I knew it, I was in a sensory overload of lights, music, noise, and interaction as a wealth of shopping assistants followed me round consistently asking if I needed help.
+While a few years ago I studied the covert computer science aspect of shopping, I couldn’t help but think about the psychological hacks of spending your hard-earned cash and what tips and tricks they’ll use upon us this Christmas season.

 Of course, we expect advertising to talk us into sales, after all, we live in such a competitive world now that millions are spent on posters, adverts, and everything in between in the hope of luring us into having the urge to go out and invest in their product.
 How much can we all admit that we’ve spent on impulsive shopping in pre and post-Christmas sales, as well as perhaps indulging in particular brands to increase our sense of fulfilment?
 We’ll willingly put ourselves into the red by charging on our credit cards while some of us may still be paying off last Christmas, let alone this one.
 But what we may not expect is the subconscious hacks taken to persuade us into treating ourselves to give a temporary high of retail therapy, but that will only increase our personal debt.